DOMESTIC VIOLENCE TRAININGS

 Our Domestic Violence violence trainings, workshops, and seminars are designed to educate, bring awareness, and encourage the community as a whole to take a preventative approach to domestic violence issues that may face their schools, place of business or community of faith.

 Dating and Domestic Violence on College Campuses (workshop): Women 16-24 experience the highest per capita rate of intimate partner violence.
 Tamiko dives into the different types of dating and domestic violence that takes place on college campuses, the differences between healthy and unhealthy relationships, how to set healthy boundaries in dating relationships, and what to do if they find themselves or a friend in a dating violence situation.
 Additionally, participants receive informational handouts and pocket cards that address dating violence.

 The Workplace and Domestic Violence (workshop): In this presentation, we provide a rationale for why domestic violence is a workplace or business issue, including workplace statistics, the costs to the employer and the community.
 We address how companies can handle the issue, and support victims, all while providing an in-depth understanding of domestic violence.

-Domestic Violence Training for the Faith Based Community (workshop): Faith-based institutions are not immune to the destructive effects of domestic violence.
-National research has shown that one out of every 4 members of a congregation are a victim or survivor of domestic violence.
+Domestic Violence Training for the Faith-Based Community (workshop): Faith-based institutions are not immune to the destructive effects of domestic violence.
+National research has shown that one out of every four members of a congregation is a victim or survivor of domestic violence.
 Additionally, research has shown that victims are more likely to seek help from their church before turning to community resources.
 This training provides the faith community with tools to assist victims by providing spiritual and emotional support, as well as resources, to help deal with the devastating effects of domestic violence.

 For more information or to book training for your school, business, or place of worship CLICK HERE!